Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality

 \subsection{Structural and dynamical parameters}

-The stellar population parameters described above are complemented by structural and orbital quantities, which serve both as dynamical classification inputs and as control variables in the MP analysis.
+The stellar population parameters described above are complemented by structural and orbital quantities, which serve as both as dynamical classification inputs and as control variables in the MP analysis.

 Orbital parameters are computed with \texttt{galpy} \citep{bovy15} via a Monte Carlo (MC) framework ($N_{\rm MC} = 500$ realisations per cluster), using proper motions and covariances from \citet{vasiliev21}.
 Heliocentric distances and line-of-sight velocities are sampled from Gaussians centred on their measured values; proper motions are drawn from a bivariate normal incorporating the published $\mu_{\alpha*}$--$\mu_\delta$ covariance.
-Orbits are integrated backward for 5\,Gyr, sufficient to sample multiple orbital periods for all clusters and robustly estimate orbital extrema, in the \texttt{MWPotential2014} potential \citep{bovy15}, with the halo normalisation modestly increased relative to the default to bring the implied MW halo mass closer to recent literature estimates, augmented by a rotating Dehnen bar \citep{dehnen00} with fixed pattern speed $\Omega_{\rm bar}$, ensuring that the Jacobi energy $E_J = E - \Omega_{\rm bar}L_z$ is conserved in the rotating frame and constitutes a well-defined dynamical label for classification.
+Orbits are integrated backwards for 5\,Gyr, sufficient to sample multiple orbital periods for all clusters and robustly estimate orbital extrema, in the \texttt{MWPotential2014} potential \citep{bovy15}, with the halo normalisation modestly increased relative to the default to bring the implied MW halo mass closer to recent literature estimates, augmented by a rotating Dehnen bar \citep{dehnen00} with fixed pattern speed $\Omega_{\rm bar}$, ensuring that the Jacobi energy, $E_J = E - \Omega_{\rm bar}L_z$, is conserved in the rotating frame and constitutes a well-defined dynamical label for classification.

-From each orbit we extract $r_{\rm peri}$, $r_{\rm apo}$, eccentricity $e$, $z_{\rm max}$, $L_z$, $|{\bf L}|$, actions $(J_r, J_z)$, the total specific energy $E$, and the Jacobi energy $E_J$.
-Actions are computed via the St\"{a}ckel approximation \citep{sanders15}, which provides accurate estimates across a wide range of orbit types in realistic axisymmetric potentials; residual errors are largest for highly radial, resonant, or chaotic orbits, which represent a small minority of the present sample.
+From each orbit we extracted the $r_{\rm peri}$, $r_{\rm apo}$, eccentricity ($e$), $z_{\rm max}$, $L_z$, $|{\bf L}|$, actions $(J_r, J_z)$, the total specific energy ($E$), and the Jacobi energy ($E_J$).
+Actions were computed via the St\"{a}ckel approximation \citep{sanders15}, which provides accurate estimates across a wide range of orbit types in realistic axisymmetric potentials; residual errors are largest for highly radial, resonant, or chaotic orbits, which represent a small minority of the present sample.
 All quantities are summarised by their 16th, 50th, and 84th MC percentiles.